 American's can apply for a five year Canadian Possession and Acquisition License (PAL).

-After you completed the test/course and received your Firearm Safey Course card, you will process the same application as does a Canadian citizen, Application for a Possession and Acquisition Licence
+After you completed the test/course and received your Firearm Safey Course card, you will process the same application as does a Canadian citizen.

 Submit your license application with a letter from your local police department, on department letterhead, stating your a citizen in good standing.
 The local sheriff supplied my letter after he ran my drivers license through the system.
 Don't send the original letter, just a copy.